rdplus2015/resources/backend/java/14a_oop_interface.md

 While interfaces and abstract classes may appear similar, their uses differ significantly:

+> An abstract parent class enforces a strict “is a” relationship, while an interface expresses a “can do” capability, making the code more flexible and generic.

 | Feature                  | Interface                             | Abstract Class                   |
 |--------------------------|---------------------------------------|-----------------------------------|
 | Methods                  | All methods are abstract (before Java 8) | Can have both abstract and concrete methods |